It is required to pass the inburgeringsexamen (civic integration examination), in order to qualify for the following applications:

-- The application for having the limitation of a temporary non-asylum residence permit changed into a limitation for independent continued residence (this only applies to foreign nationals who apply for continued residence after having stayed for three years with a person with a non-temporary residence permit in the framework of family reunification or family formation, for instance after 'having stayed for three years with their Dutch spouse').
+For obtaining a residence permit for humanitarian non-temporary reasons.
+This could be a change of residence permit into a limitation for independent continued residence (This only applies to foreign nationals who apply for continued residence after having stayed for 3 years with a person with a non-temporary residence permit in the framework of family reunification or family formation.
+For instance, after having stayed for 3 years with their Dutch spouse);

-If you submit such an application, the IND will check whether you passed the civic integration examination.
+If you submit such an application, the Immigration and Naturalization Services (IND) will check whether you have passed the civic integration examination.
+For more information about civic integration, please check with the website of the Immigration and Naturalization services ( IND).